Here, a member of our Clearlake veterinary team explains what foxtails are and how serious of a threat they are to your animal companion.

 We try our best to get patients who have gotten a foxtail in their eye in as soon as possible.
 Those nasty little weeds can do horrible things to the delicate tissue of the cornea.
 I’ve seen more than one pet lose an eye because of a foxtail.
-I have a conniption fit if I get a foxtail in my sock.
+I have a fit if I get a foxtail in my sock.
 I can’t even imagine having one IN MY EYE.

 Ears are another favorite place for foxtails.
 This seems to bother critters more than having them in their eyes.
 It shouldn’t but it does.
 The chronic head shaking AND … the pet (usually dogs) can end up with an ear hematoma on top of it if you don’t get it out.
 They just shake their heads so hard it breaks all the little blood vessels in the ear and the pina fills with blood.
-I get people cancelling their appointments to dig a foxtail from out the ear because the pet has stopped shaking their head “so it must have worked its way out”.
-That one gets MY head shaking, because I know that it hasn’t.
+I get people canceling their appointments to dig a foxtail from out the ear because the pet has stopped shaking its head “so it must have worked its way out”.
+That one gets MY head shaking because I know that it hasn’t.
 It may be coated with dirt and ear wax so it’s not poking into the ear with such intensity, but trust me, it’s still in there.
 A foxtail can poke a hole in the eardrum or at least severe infection.

-For dramatic effect we present the nose foxtail.
+For dramatic effect, we present the nose foxtail.
 Sneezing so hard they smack their poor little head into the floor.
 A spray of blood for effect.
-Because of how foxtails travel it’s best to get these ones out as soon as possible.
+Because of how foxtails travel it’s best to get these out as soon as possible.
 Thin and delicate nasal passages are no match for the evil foxtail.
 This one always requires anesthesia, because animals just don’t do so well with us sticking a surgical instrument in their noses.

 Another thing foxtails can do is just embed themselves in the skin.
 And then travel.
 This happens a lot in feet.
 But we’ve seen them everywhere on the body.
 And those little suckers can move fast.
-A foxtail between the toes that is still sticking out a ways is WAY easier to find and remove than one that’s made a tract and wandered up into the paw or even a leg.
+A foxtail between the toes that are still sticking out ways is WAY easier to find and remove than one that’s made a tract and wandered up into the paw or even a leg.

 So here’s what we’re going to do to keep our pets safe from foxtails this summer: